4 Writing your future

 - email and instant messaging, Slack, Microsoft Teams, Discord, Zoom etc

-- Posting on social media: LinkedIn, Facebook, WhatsApp, Twitter, blogs, Medium.com etc
+- Posting on social media: LinkedIn, Facebook, WhatsApp, Twitter, blogs, medium.com, substack.com and whatever platform is fashionable this week.

-- bug reports and messages in issue trackers like Jira, BugZilla, Github, Gitlab and Trello etc
+- bug reports and messages in issue trackers like Jira, BugZilla, Trello and version control systems like Github and Gitlab etc

 - ‘How to’ and cookbook style articles and books